hostspaceng/community-challenge/README.md

 ```
 Because the application is served using Nginx, the Flask API server will be running on `http://Local-machine-IP/proxy/`.

 In my case, the Flask API is running on `http://192.168.56.28/proxy/`.
-The Falsk application is also running on `http://192.168.56.28:5000`
+The Flask application is also running on `http://192.168.56.28:5000`

-The Vue application deployed with nginx runs with port 80, therefore doesn't need any port appended to it is runing on `http://Local-machine-IP`, In my case, the Vue application is running on `http://192.168.56.28`
+The Vue application deployed with nginx runs with port 80, therefore doesn't need any port appended to it is running on `http://Local-machine-IP`, In my case, the Vue application is running on `http://192.168.56.28`

 ## Setup & Installation(Deploying to the Cloud)
 ### Prerequisites

 The applications deployment is down in the cloud.
-The following prerequisite are needed to completely deploy to the cloud.
+The following prerequisites are needed to completely deploy to the cloud.

 #### CICD Tool
 - Jenkins